Our Cistus Ladanifer hydrosols

 Hydrosols are a by-product of steam distillation.
-They are also called floral waters or hidrolats and basically consist of distilled water and small amounts of essential oil.
-Cistus Ladanifer Hydrosol is not any different; it is obtained by distilling the leafs and twigs of Cistus Ladanifer by steam distillaton.
-To be more precise, Cistus Ladanifer hydrosol can also be called a hidrolat, but not floral water, as the Cistus flowers are usually not distilled.
+Also called floral water or hydrolats, they basically consist of distilled water and small amounts of essential oil.
+Cistus Ladanifer hydrosol is obtained by distilling the leaves and twigs of the Cistus Ladanifer plant.

-As described in the chapter regarding the Cistus Ladanifer essential oil, the process of steam distillation uses heat, water and plant material.
-The steam passes through the condenser to cool and liquify and then it flows into the essencier to separate the essential oil from the water.
-The water that remains after the separation from the essential oil is the hydrosol.
+As described in the chapter regarding Cistus Ladanifer essential oil, the process of steam distillation uses heat, water and plant material.
+Essentially, the steam passes through the condenser then cools and liquefy, before flowing into the essencier.
+Here the essential oil is separated from the water, with that remaining water becoming the hydrosol.

-Hydrosols can contain more or less essential oil, depending on the type of plant used, the lenght of distillation and the distillation process itself.
-The hydrosol mentioned above is the regular hydrosol, which has been separated from the oil.
+Hydrosols can contain more or less essential oil depending on the type of plant used, the length of distillation and the distillation process itself.
+The hydrosol mentioned above is a regular hydrosol that’s been separated from the oil.
 This separation is never absolute, as any hydrosol always contains small traces of essential oil.
-However, one can also produce hydrosols that do not go through the separation process.
-Instead of using a essencier, the distiller simply collects – and filters – the liquid that is flowing our of the condenser.
-In this case, all the oil is left within the hydrosol, thus enriching the final product.
+One can also produce hydrosols that do not go through the separation process.
+Instead of using an essencier, the distiller simply collects and filters the liquid that’s flowing out of the condenser.
+In this case, all of the oil left within the hydrosol further enriches the final product.

-Another relevant factor in producing hydrosols is the ratio of plant material used.
-Depending on the type of hydrosol that we wish to produce, we can use more or less plant material.
-Some aromatherapists only want hydrosols produced on a 1:1 ratio; this means that for every 1 Liter of hydrosol 1 KG of plant material is used.
-Other aromatherapists may prefer hydrosols with a regular ratio of 1 KG to 4 Liters or even other ratios.
+Another relevant factor in producing Cistus Ladanifer hydrosols is the ratio of plant material used.
+Depending on the type of hydrosol that we wish to produce, we can use either more or less plant material.
+This is handy given that while some aromatherapists only want hydrosols produced on a 1:1 ratio (1 litre of hydrosol to 1 kilogram of plant material), other aromatherapists may prefer hydrosols with a regular ratio of 1 kilogram to 4 litres or something entirely different.

-Last but not least, the distillation time is also important.
-The longer the process takes, the less intense the hydrosol will gradually be.
-With the passing of time and the passing of steam through the plant material, the aromatic compounds contained in the plant material will become less and less.
-It is crucial to know when to stop the distillation process so that the hydrosol will be of good quality.
+Last but not least, distillation time is also important.
+The longer the process takes, the less intense the hydrosol will eventually be.
+With the passing of time and the passing of steam, the aromatic compounds contained in the plant material will become less and less.
+It is crucial to know when to stop the distillation process so that our Cistus Ladanifer hydrosol will be of the finest quality.